 The Iguassu Falls are an amazing sight in part because you can get up close to the natural spectacle.
 At the top of the falls, a platform leads viewers to stand directly above the intense turbulence of the Devil’s Throat (Garganta de Diablo).
 This is where the velocity of the Iguazu River below their feet comes to a dramatic dropoff, crashing into an abyss of mist.
 Iguazu Falls trips also offer the unique experience of a safari adventure to the bottom of the falls, venturing up the river on a boat to come face-to-face with the fierce marvel.

-With quick flights from the international hubs of Buenos Aires, São Paulo, and Rio de Janeiro, Iguazu Falls trips are easy to include while visiting these other highlight destinations.
+With quick flights from the international hubs of Buenos Aires, São Paulo, and Rio de Janeiro, getting to Iguazu Falls is easy!
 These days, LAN offers direct flights from Lima to Foz do Iguassu, making it an accessible stop to combine with Machu Picchu as well.
 You can add an Iguassu Falls trip to any Brazil tour, Argentina tour, or Peru tour.

-Don’t make the novice error of thinking Iguazu Falls is “just another waterfall” and make sure to ask your SouthAmerica.travel representative about our Iguazu Falls trips.
+Don’t make the novice error of thinking Iguazu Falls is “just another waterfall” and make sure to ask your SouthAmerica.travel representative about our Iguazu Falls Tours!